-Looking for a longer Gorge tour?
+Looking for a guided Gorge tour?
 Gray Line Tours offers a brand-new half-day luxury coach tour to the Gorge, for a round-trip fare of $59 to and from downtown Portland.
 The 4.5-hour tour stops at Latourell Falls, Multnomah Falls and Lodge and the Bonneville Dam and fish ladder, a national historic site in the heart of the Gorge.
 Tours run daily mid-June through early September and operate on a reduced schedule in fall and spring.

 America’s Hub World Tours offers a guided Mt.
 Hood loop tour, half- or full-day Gorge tour and a special wine-lovers Gorge tour year-round, with pre-arranged pickups and drop-offs from downtown Portland.
 The full-day tour covers each of the Gray Line’s stops, plus more at Timberline Lodge, Crown Point Vista House and Hood River, where visitors can explore before hopping on for the return trip.

 You can also spend your visit to the Gorge sipping wine with Evergreen Escapes’ 6-hour Columbia Gorge Waterfalls & Wine Tour.
 Visit “Waterfall Alley,” take interpretive nature walks, view wildlife and sample boutique wines only found in Oregon — without having to drive.
 (Pick-up and drop-off are in downtown Portland.)

 For a guided tour in the Gorge’s wine country, consider a wine-bike trip with MountNbarreL, offering all-inclusive packages with bikes provided, even e-bikes, and shuttle service.
 Rolling into the vineyards just might be better on two wheels.